 Guide to Lung Cancer Screening

-The National Lung Cancer Screening Trial is the first scientific study that provides clear evidence that low-dose helical CT scan is an effective screening technique and significantly reduces death due to lung cancer in heavy smokers.
+The National Lung Cancer Screening Trial is the first scientific study providing clear evidence that the low-dose helical computed tomography (CT) scan is an effective screening technique and significantly reduces death due to lung cancer in heavy smokers.
 Read more about this groundbreaking study.

 If you are concerned about lung cancer or other lung diseases, please contact your physician to discuss ways to reduce your risk and whether or not you should be screened for cancer.
 If you do not have a physician, you may request a first time appointment with a member of our thoracic oncology team by calling 312-695-3800 or call our Physician Referral Service at 1-877-926-4664.
 You may also request a first time appointment online.